Signatures of asymmetry: Gravitational wave memory and the parity violation

 where, ${\cal N}_{+/\times}$ corresponds to ICM for the $+/\times$ polarization mode, $h_\oplus=\A_p \, f(\vartheta,\varphi)(1+z)/(3 \, D_L\,H_0^2) $ is the GW amplitude at the earth, $D_L$ is the luminosity distance [$r=D_L/(1+z)$]~\cite{LIGOScientific:2016wyt}, $H_0$ is the Hubble constant, $E(z)$ is the dimensionless Hubble parameter~\cite{Liu:2024-H0,Croton:2013-H0}.
 For $\Lambda$CDM, $E(z)= [\Omega_m (1+z)^{3}+(1-\Omega_m)]$ and $\Omega_m$ is the matter density parameter~\cite{Kamionkowski:2022pkx}.

+A significant distinction of our work is the redshift dependence of dCS gravitational wave memory within a cosmological background, contrasting sharply with previous results in asymptotically flat spacetimes.
+Moreover, our findings in dCS gravity diverge from the GR prediction presented in \cite{Chakraborty:2024ars}, a discrepancy stemming from the inherent parity-violating nature of dCS theory.
+Crucially, while works like \cite{Hou:2021-PRD, Hou:2021-JCAP} focused on theoretical frameworks without direct gravitational wave signal predictions, our analysis explicitly calculates the differential polarization amplitudes.
+This concrete prediction highlights the potential of the ICM as a novel observable for probing parity violation with next-generation detectors.

-The above expressions clearly show that the amplification of the GW memory for the different polarizations is distinct.
-Even if the GW source amplitude detected at Earth, the cosmological background, and the integrated memory term (from the source redshift to the present) are \emph{the same} for both polarizations, the first term inside the bracket on the RHS, which represents the direct dCS contribution, differs between the two expressions. {Although there is an accumulation of effects over cosmological distances for both polarizations}, the ICM is different in each case.
+The derived expressions explicitly demonstrate that the amplification of the GW memory is \emph{distinct} for the two polarizations.
+Notably, even under the hypothetical scenario where the GW source amplitude observed at Earth, the intervening cosmological background evolution, and the overall integrated memory contribution from the source redshift to the present epoch are identical for both polarizations, the initial term within the brackets on the RHS of the expressions --- which directly encapsulates the first-order dCS correction --- exhibits a clear difference between the two polarization states.
+Consequently, despite the cumulative influence of cosmological propagation being present for both polarizations, the resulting ICM is inherently different for each.

-To quantify the disparity in ICM between the two polarizations, we introduce a parameter $\Delta$, defined as:
+To quantitatively assess the disparity in the ICM between the two polarizations, we introduce a dimensionless parameter $\Delta$, defined by the relation between the source frame amplitudes: